wbotelhos/normalizy/README.md

 ## Default Filters

 You can configure some default filters to be runned.
-Edit you initializer at `config/initializers/normalizy.rb`:
+Edit initializer at `config/initializers/normalizy.rb`:

 ```ruby
 Normalizy.configure do |config|